MicrosoftDocs/architecture-center/docs/example-scenario/ai/automate-document-processing-azure-form-recognizer-content.md

 Automating document processing and data extraction is an integral task in organizations across all industry verticals.
 AI is one of the proven solutions in this process, although achieving 100 percent accuracy is a distant reality.
-Nevertheless, using AI for digitization instead of purely manual processes can reduce manual effort by up to 90 percent.
+But, using AI for digitization instead of purely manual processes can reduce manual effort by up to 90 percent.

 Optical character recognition (OCR) can extract content from images and PDF files, which make up most of the documents that organizations use.
 This process uses key word search and regular expression matching.
 These mechanisms extract relevant data from full text and then create structured output.
-This approach has drawbacks: revising the post-extraction process to meet changing document formats requires extensive maintenance effort.
+This approach has drawbacks.
+Revising the post-extraction process to meet changing document formats requires extensive maintenance effort.

 This article outlines a scalable and secure solution for building an automated document processing pipeline.
 The solution uses Azure Form Recognizer for the structured extraction of data.
 Natural language processing (NLP) models and custom models enrich the data.